 Medical care in the United States is provided by private physicians, clinics and hospitals and is very expensive.
 The patient must have health insurance or pay the medical costs at the time of treatment.
 In the US, American citizens, as well as visitors, are responsible for these costs themselves.
 It is risky to be in the United States without adequate health insurance.
-Since a single day of hospitalization and medical treatment can cost thousands of dollars, many hospitals and doctors refuse to treat uninsured patients except in life-threatening emergencies.
+Since a single day of hospitalization and medical treatment can cost thousands of dollars, many hospitals and doctors refuse to treat uninsured patients except in lifethreatening emergencies.
 Most Americans rely on insurance, and you should do the same.
 Insurance gives you access to better and more timely health care and provides the only protection against the enormous costs of health care in this country.

 The mandatory EIU health insurance policy goes into effect only 48 hours prior to the first day of classes.

-The OISS will provide interim coverage for new students starting on the first arrival day and during the mandatory orientation period, but not prior to that.
-It is essential for you to make arrangements for insurance coverage prior to the first arrival day.
+EIU health insurance is a secondary insurance that does not fully cover all expenses.
+It is essential that you secure primary insurance coverage prior to your arrival.